allangood/rtlamr2mqtt/README.md

 # This entire section is optional.
 # If you don't need any custom parameter, don't use it.
 # ***DO NOT ADD -msgtype, -filterid nor -protocol parameters here***
+# -d parameter is not necessary anymore if you use device_id
 custom_parameters:
   # Documentation for rtl_tcp: https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr
   rtltcp: "-s 2048000"